AAM77/100DaysOfCode-coding-practice/log.md

 https://github.com/AAM77/100-days-of-code/tree/master/round%201%20code/r1d12_files

-### R1D13: February 17, 2019
+### Day 13: February 17, 2019
 **Today's Progress**:
 - Made good progress with tic-tac-toe game
 - It works!... with a 2 minor quirks and 1 major
 - Will fix those tomorrow.
-- Completed a couple of coding challenges using Python, Ruby, & JS
+- Completed a couple of coding challenge using Python, Ruby, & JS

 **Thoughts:**